ENA-Speedrunning-Tools/Katie-Save-Helper/README.md

     * Values can be any integer between 0 and 100, the default value is '5'
     * Setting the value to '0' will not render any outline on the toast
 * *Toast_OutlineColor* : The font outline color the toast should use
-    * Value can be any hex code, it can be in either RGB (ex. #RRGGBB) or RGBA (ex. #RRGGBBAA) format
+    * Values can be any hex code, it can be in either RGB (ex. #RRGGBB) or RGBA (ex. #RRGGBBAA) format
     * The default color value for toast outlines is black, or '#000000'
 * *Toast_Opacity* : The opacity of the text the toast should use
-    * Value can be any integer between 0 and 100, the default value is '100'
+    * Values can be any integer between 0 and 100, the default value is '100'
     * Setting the value to '0' will make the text fully transparent

 #### Timings

 * *Toast_FadeInTime* : The amount of time it takes for the toast to fade-in (in seconds)
-    * Value can be any float 0 or above, the default value is '0.25'
+    * Values can be any float 0 or above, the default value is '0.25'
 * *Toast_FadeOutTime* : The amount of time it takes for the toast to fade-out (in seconds)
-    * Value can be any float 0 or above, the default value is '0.25'
+    * Values can be any float 0 or above, the default value is '0.25'
 * *Toast_HoldTime* : The amount of time the toast will remain on the screen after fully fading-in before starting to fade-out (in seconds)
-    * Value can be any float 0 or above, the default value is '1.50'
+    * Values can be any float 0 or above, the default value is '1.50'
 * *Toast_GapTime* : The amount of time to wait after a toast fully fades out before displaying another toast (in seconds)
-    * Value can be any float 0 or above, the default value is '0.25'
+    * Values can be any float 0 or above, the default value is '0.25'

 </details>